Crinibus/scraper/README.md

 <br/>

-If you just want to reset deleting all datapoints inside every product, then run this command:
+If you just want to delete all datapoints for every product, then run this command:
 ```
 python3 main.py --reset --all
 ```